 Feeding is simple for the unfussy Brichard's Lyretail Fairy Cichlid.
 High-quality dry, frozen, and live meaty foods will all be readily accepted.
 Quality and variety are the keys to a diet that will ensure that this fish maintains optimal health and coloration, so this species should not be fed dry foods exclusively.
 While it is primarily a carnivore, it also requires vegetable matter in its diet.

-We are currently offering juvenile specimens of this magnificent fish!
+We are currently offering juvenile and adult specimens of this magnificent fish!

 What We Like About This Fish:

 - Compatible with many other species in a spacious tank